yxuco/fabric-operation/network/README.md

 * Scale up orderer nodes while a network is running;
 * Create new channels;
 * Make a peer node join a channel;
+* Package and sign chaincode in cds format;
 * Install new chaincodes on a peer node;
 * Instantiate new chaincode on a specified channel;
 * Upgrade a chaincode on a specified channel;